Bit-Quill/documentation-website/_search-plugins/sql/functions.md

 tan | `tan(number T) -> double` | `SELECT tan(0.5) FROM my-index LIMIT 1`

 ## Date and time
-Functions marked with * are not yet implemented in PPL, with plans to support them in the near future.
+Functions marked with * have future PPL implementation on roadmap.

 Function | Specification | Example
 :--- | :--- | :---